 It took me a long time to understand that I didn't miss anything.
 There wasn't anything there for me to see because Leo wasn't out yet.
 He wasn't dropping hints for me to figure out.
 It wasn't a puzzle that I was missing pieces of.
 Leo had one conversation with his dad that would've raised a red flag with me had I known about it.
 It had to do with men's wallets.
 His dad never shared that conversation with me until after Leo came out.

-Here’s the thing, though.
-Even had I known about that conversation and asked Leo about it, he may not have given me a straight answer.
-There’s a good chance I would’ve gotten some vague, nondescript response that redirected me away from looking too closely at him and why he made that comment to his dad.
+Here's the thing, though.
+Even if I had known about that conversation and asked Leo about it, he may not have given me a straight answer.
+There's a good chance I would've gotten some vague, nondescript response that redirected me away from looking too closely at him and why he made that comment to his dad.

 At the time, we do the best we can with the information we have available to us.

 But as parents, we spend a lot of time looking backward.
-This is especially true if our children didn’t show any signs of questioning their gender before coming out.
+This is especially true if our children didn't show any signs of questioning their gender before coming out.
 We look for signs to help us make sense of what is going on.
-We think that reflecting on the past will help us better understand the present.
+We think reflecting on the past will help us better understand the present.

 Reflection is useful in that it gives us perspective.

 Reflection is not good for looking back and creating guilt about what we find.
-Let go of the guilt about what you think you should or should have done differently about things you think you should have known.
-That kind of guilt isn’t productive.
-It isn’t serving you, and it isn’t helping you support your child.
+Let go of the guilt about what you think you should have done differently about things you think you should have known.
+That kind of guilt isn't productive.
+It isn't serving you, and it isn't helping you support your child.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.